-- Demonstrate safe practices in a microbiology laboratory. - Practice aseptic techniques, handle specimens, reagents, and other testing materials, and maintain a sterile work area. - Illustrate proficiency in inoculation techniques (e.g., streak plate isolation). - Demonstrate proper usage and identify the parts/function of a compound light microscope.

-- Prepare microscope slides. - Explain simple and differential staining techniques and corresponding microscopic bacterial characteristics. - Identify strategies employed by various antibiotics and how they target microorganisms and apply this understanding to antimicrobial treatment and drug resistance. - Understand the purpose and principles associated with biochemical test media in determining the metabolic characteristics of bacteria. - Analyze results from various microbiological tests to identify an unknown bacterial species. - Create an artifact to communicate the results of a scientific experiment.
+- Demonstrate safe practices in a microbiology laboratory. - Practice aseptic techniques, handle specimens, reagents, and other testing materials, and maintain a sterile work area. - Illustrate proficiency in inoculation techniques (e.g., streak plate isolation). - Demonstrate proper usage and identify the parts/function of a compound light microscope. - Prepare microscope slides. - Explain simple and differential staining techniques and corresponding microscopic bacterial characteristics. - Identify strategies employed by various antibiotics and how they target microorganisms and apply this understanding to antimicrobial treatment and drug resistance. - Perform serial dilutions and apply them to quantify bacteriophage concentration using the plaque assay technique. - Understand the purpose and principles associated with biochemical test media in determining the metabolic characteristics of bacteria. - Analyze results from various microbiological tests to identify an unknown bacterial species. - Create an artifact to communicate the results of a scientific experiment.

-Students - please refer to the Instructor's Course Information sheet for specific information on assessments and due dates.
+\Students - please refer to the Instructor's Course Information sheet for specific information on assessments and due dates.